muratalkan/ToDoList/README.md

 To-Do List is a standard to-do list application runs on Android.
 - Enables users to record their meetings, houseworks, sports activities, exams, assignments, or other tasks locally
-- Allows users to organize those tasks easily (Edit, Delete, Search, Filter, Sort)
+- Allows users to organize the created tasks easily (Edit, Delete, Search, Filter, Sort)
 - Sends notification according to the date and the time specified by users

 **Team**: Murat Alkan (@muratalkan), Samet Ercan (@sametercan) and Uğur Ata Dargün (@ugurdargun)